 Nearby Alternatives: For ocean views accessible by car, try La Push (guide to follow soon).

-Update May 20, 2018: The wheelchair ramp has been installed.
+Update June 24, 2019 The wheelchair ramp has been installed.
 From the edge of the parking lot by the bathrooms, the ramp leads to a partial overlook of the ocean.
-The turns are a bit tight so you may have difficulty maneuvering in a standard manual wheelchair without assistance.
+It is much longer this year, with one bump out and enough room at the end to enjoy the view and turn around.
+It also make access to the beach easier; you don’t have to navigate logs to get down to the beach.
 Image description: three photos of a rubber material wheelchair ramp with driftwood logs as barriers.
 (Click on the photos to enlarge)